the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/tips/guide.md

 You can reduce the damage you receive via the thermodynamics skill which gives 5% per level reduced damage received from a cycle.
 Having this skill at level 5 for example would mean you receive 25% less damage than you would of normally from overheating.

 You can also help to reduce heat build up by setting up your slot layouts to absorb heat as efficiently as possible.
 The proximity of heated active modules to each other for example affects rack heat damage.
 So guns in slots next to each other would generate more damage than ones that are spread optimally.
 Other modules also help to soak heat damage, further extending the time you can overheat.

+Below is an example of the optimal gun layout you can use when overheating on a Paladin.

 ![](gunlayout.png)